MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/adopt.md

 There are a few important considerations to be aware of in the adopt phase.
 It's best practice for defense organizations to:

-- Create a tailored migration plan
+- Create a tailored migration plan.
-- Incentivize modernization
+- Incentivize modernization.
-- Use DevOps where possible
+- Use DevOps where possible.

 ## Create a tailored migration plan